Sonudhukia143/note-taker/Readme.md

     Note : Keep the tense present

+---

-Setting Nodemailer with your own credentials:
+## 📧 Setting Nodemailer with your own credentials

 1. Getting NodeMailer Credentials

     Step 1.